a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 <ul>
   <li>The naming convention of the resource and associated endpoints.</li>
-  <li>The combination of resource endpoints and the HTTP methods supported by each endpoint that allows clients to perform CRUD operations.</li>
+  <li>The HTTP methods supported by each endpoint that enables clients to perform CRUD operations.</li>
-  <li>Use of pagination and navigational links in response JSON (HATEOAS).</li>
+  <li>Through the use of pagination and navigational links included in JSON sent by the server, clients can interact with the API purely through hypertext (i.e., clients <span class="emphasis">NEVER</span> need to manually construct URLs to interact with the API).</li>
 </ul>

 The resource we will create is a collection of **widgets**.
 I decided to model something generic rather than the cliche "to-do list" project that you encounter in every introductory programming tutorial.
 I feel safe assuming that you aren't reading this because you have a burning desire to create the next, great API-driven  to-do list.